EternalLuxury/subproof/README.md

 ```
 And enter your mongodb

-After installation you can use `node .` to start the bot.
+After installation you can use `npm run start` to start the bot.

 After the bot is running type *node deploySlash.js global* to deploy commands globally or *node deploySlash.js guild (guild id)* to deploy in a guild.